bebofofum/kaiju-frontend/README.md

 A SPA (single page app) that imagines the user as an employee of a ficional agency for monitoring giant monsters known as Titan (or kaiju).
 The employee interace allows for the creation of Titans instances including descriptions then adding Sighting locations of that titan.
 Each successsfully created Titan and/or Sighting will be persisted to a backend database and served back to the frontend via AJAX requests.

 Project Install Instructions:
 Clone the repos.
-BackedEnd and FrontEnd are in separate repos.
+BackedEnd and FrontEnd are in separate repos, kaiju-frontend and kaiju-api respectively.

-In terminal, shift to the backend/kaiju-api app directory by typing cd 'backend/kaiju-api'.
+In terminal, shift to the backend directory by typing cd 'kaiju-api'.

 Run 'bundle install' to ensure all dependencies are installed.